nicolofalcone/PROPHET2/README.md

 - Cobweb(): This function normalized the parameters perturbed durign the uncertainty analysis in the range [0,1] for every numerical simulation.
 Then it plots the normalized values of all the parameters used in every simulation in a plot in which the x-coordinate  is the n-parameters and the y-axis is the normalized value of the parameters.
 The values related to the same simulation are plotted  with the same color.

-## UncertaintyRange.xlsx
-UncertaintyRange.xlsx is an Excel table that contains the lower and upper bounds of the range of variation for all the selected parameters for the uncertainty analysis.
-The data stored in this file are used in the normalization of the input values used in the numerical simulations.

 ## UncertaintyAnalysis_PROPHET2_test18.xlsx
 UncertaintyAnalysis_PROPHET2_test18.xlsx is an Excel table thet contains the list of the parameters perturbed for the uncertainty analysis.
 For each parameters the following information are reported: